bitmand/utterson/README.md

 ## Requirements

-Mister Hyde is build using [Sinatra][sinatra] and read/writes data directly from the files in the Jekyll site directory, no external database is needed.
+Utterson is build using [Sinatra][sinatra] and read/writes data directly from the files in the Jekyll site directory, no external database is needed.
 Look at the Gemfile, it really is extremely boring.

 It does however rely on [Git][git] and at this point expects the Jekyll sites to be checked into a git repository.
+New Jekyll sites created with Utterson will also be initialized with Git and all changes is committed as well.

 ## Features